nikku/didi/README.md

 ## About

-Using [`didi`](https://github.com/nikku/didi) you follow the [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) / [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) pattern, decoupling component declaration from instantiation.
-Once declared, `didi` instantiates components as needed, transitively resolves their dependencies, and caches instances for re-use.
+Using [`didi`][didi] you follow the [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) / [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) pattern, decoupling component (service) declaration from instantiation.

+Components in `didi` are declared inside of modules.
+Unless declared otherwise they are singletons, instantiated by `didi` as needed, with resolved dependencies, and cached for future re-use.
+You may choose to [eagerly initialize](#initializing-components) components, too.

 ## Example